l0rdFalco/css_prac/prac4_notes.md

 ### conditional pseudo-classes
 this are used in styling based in an element's position in relation to other elements e.g :first-child, nth-child(n) etc

+### combinator selectors
+these combine 2 or more selectors to target elements baed on thier positions relative to each other.
+The 4 subtypes include
+1. descendant/child selector e.g. parent child
+2. direct descendant/child selector e.g parent > child
+3. adjascent sibling selector e.g parent + child
+4. general sibling selector e.g. parent ~ child

+### descendant/child selector
+this targets all children elements of a parent.
+This means all children and grandchildren.
+The parent and child can be any of the CSS selectors known

+### direct descendant selector
+this targets direct children elements of the parent.
+Ignores grandchildren.

+### adjacent sibling selector
+this targets an element directly after another element both nested within the same parent e.g h1 + p

+the first selector, h1 in this case, is called the _preceding sibling_ the second selector, p in this case, is called the _adjasent siblinng_

+### general sibling selector
+this targets multiple elements  directly after another element both nested within the same parent e.g. h1 ~ p the first selector, h1 in this case, is called the _preceding sibling_ the second selector, p in this case, is called the _subsequent siblinngs_